srpatx/stairstep/README.md

 ## Configuration

-Add a `config/stairstep.yml` file to the application.
+You may add an optional `stairstep.yml` file in the application's config directory.

+### Pipeline name
+You may optionally specify the name of the pipeline for deploys (see example).
+This will default to the name of the GitHub repository.

+### Hooks
+Top level config keys may be the name of a Heroku deploy hook.
 Each key within a hook is a Heroku CLI command.
-Each value is an array of invocations for that command.
+Each value is an array of parameters for that command.

-### Hooks
 - `before_deploy` Runs right before the deploy (during maintenance mode)
 - `after_deploy` Runs at the very end (after maintenance mode)